raganwald/raganwald.github.com/_posts/2015-12-28-mixins-prototype factories-and-method-advice.md

 ---
-title: "Beyond Simple Mixins, Part I"
+title: "Mixins, Prototype Factories, and Method Advice"
 layout: default
-tags: [allonge, noindex]
+tags: [allonge]
 ---

 *Mixins* solve a very common problem in class-centric OOP: For non-trivial applications, there is a very messy *many-to-many* relationship between behaviour and classes, and it does not neatly decompose into a tree.
-In this essay, we gloss over the benefits of using mixins, instead we will focus on some of the limitations and ways to overcome them.[^more]
+In this essay, we gloss over the benefits of using mixins, instead we will focus on some of the limitations and ways to overcome them.

-[^more]: For more on why mixins matter in the first place, you may want to review [Prototypes are Objects (and why that matters)](http://raganwald.com/2015/06/10/mixins.html), [Functional Mixins in ECMAScript 2015](http://raganwald.com/2015/06/17/functional-mixins.html), and [Using ES.later Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-es7.html)
+(For more on why mixins matter in the first place, you may want to review [Prototypes are Objects (and why that matters)](http://raganwald.com/2015/06/10/mixins.html), [Functional Mixins in ECMAScript 2015](http://raganwald.com/2015/06/17/functional-mixins.html), and [Using ES.later Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-es7.html).)

 [![Crossed Wires](/assets/images/crossed-wires.jpg)](https://www.flickr.com/photos/howardlake/4834299551/)